Recovery after gut stasis

 What if my rabbit relapses at home?

-Treat a return of not eating, no droppings, hunching, or bloating as an emergency and contact your vet immediately.
+Treating a return of not eating, no droppings, hunching, or bloating as an emergency and contact your vet immediately.

 Related emergency guides